Shackleton's Tigerfishing Lodge

 • Double-occupancy lodging

-• Meals, tea, and coffee
+• Coffee, tea, and boiled drinking water

 • Guided fishing

-• Use of fishing tackle (except for fly fishing)
+• Use of spin/baitfish gear and tackle

 • Up to 20 liters (about 5 gallons) of gas per boat per day